 Step 6: Fitting a Predictive Model (here random forest)

-- Since Random fored is ensemble model (made of many trees) from sklearn.ensemble, import RandomForestClassifier class
+- Since Random forest is an ensemble model (made of many trees) from sklearn.ensemble, import RandomForestClassifier class

-- With 501 tree or “n_estimators” and criterion as ‘entropy’
+- With 501 trees or “n_estimators” and criterion as ‘entropy’

 - Fit the model via .fit() method with attributes X_train and y_train

 Step 7: Predicting Final Results via using .predict() method with attribute X_test